 - Cache behavior is not deterministic.
-Different executions lead to different hit rates - After a data is loaded from the main memory, it remains in the cache until it expires or is evicted to make room for new content

-• Executing the same routine multiple times, the first run is much slower than the other ones due to the cache effect (warmup run)

-There is no a systematic way to flush the cache.
-Some techniques to ensure more reliable performance results are see: Is there a way to flush the entire CPU cache related to a program?
+Different executions lead to different hit rates - After a data is loaded from the main memory, it remains in the cache until it expires or is evicted to make room for new content - Executing the same routine multiple times, the first run is much slower than the other ones due to the cache effect (warmup run) - There is no a systematic way to flush the cache.
+A good technique to ensure reliable performance results is to overwrite all data involved in the computation between each runs